Living on Low Income

 Canadian Tire Jumpstart

 Canadian Tire Jumpstart provides funding to assist children 4 to 18 years old with access to physical activities, sport programs and services.
-To request an application form, call 604-247-4909 or apply online at http://jumpstart.canadiantire.ca/en/.
+Apply online Canadian Tire Jumpstart, or call 604-247-4909 for more information.

 The City of Richmond operates a Christmas fund that assists low-income Richmond families with children.
 For information about how to donate funds, sponsor a family or receive support from the program, call 604-247-4678 or email email@example.com